siduction/sidu-manual/data/en/0706-sys-admin-apt-localmirr_en.md

 /etc/apt-cacher# mcedit apt-cacher.conf
 ~~~

 Now, at about line 160, we look for the directive "*allowed_hosts*".
-The conn character (**#**) at the beginning of the line is removed to allow clients to contact the APT proxy server.
+The comment sign (**#**) at the beginning of the line is removed to allow clients to contact the APT proxy server.
-For security reasons, we replace the wildcard character (**\***). which allows everyone to access, with the IP addresses of the clients.
+For security reasons, we replace the wildcard character (**\***) which allows everyone to access, with the IP addresses of the clients.

 ~~~
 #allowed_hosts = *